acschaefer/robotics_interview_prep/mapping_localization.md

 It works as follows:

 1. Sample sigma points in source domain in and around mean.
-2. Pass the sigma points through nonlinear function.
+2. Pass sigma points through nonlinear function.
 3. Fit Gaussian to sigma points in target domain.

 ## How does the UKF work?